Skip Navigation

 This may seem like a strange question if you don’t know what a silverfish is.

 Silverfish are not generally an attic pest.
-They don't come in through your exterior walls, and they have a really hard time breathing in your attic--or anywhere that is outside of the water.
+They don’t come in through your exterior walls, and they have a tough time breathing in your attic–or anywhere that is outside of the water.

 But the insect known as the silverfish does come in through your exterior walls and has no problem breathing in your attic.